apache/helix/src/site/markdown/Architecture.md

 * Monitor cluster health and provide alerts on SLA violation.
 * Service discovery mechanism to route requests.

-To build such a system, we need a mechanism to co-ordinate between different nodes/components in the system.
-This mechanism can be achieved with a software that reacts to any change in the cluster and comes up with a set of tasks needed to bring the cluster to a stable state.
+To build such a system, we need a mechanism to co-ordinate between different nodes and other components in the system.
+This mechanism can be achieved with software that reacts to any change in the cluster and comes up with a set of tasks needed to bring the cluster to a stable state.
 The set of tasks will be assigned to one or more nodes in the cluster.
 Helix serves this purpose of managing the various components in the cluster.

 ![Helix Design](images/system.png)

 Distributed System Components

-In general any distributed system cluster will have the following
+In general any distributed system cluster will have the following components and properties:

-* Set of nodes also referred to as an instance.
+* A set of nodes also referred to as instances.
-* Set of resources which can be a database, lucene index or a task.
+* A set of resources which can be databases, lucene indexes or tasks.
 * Each resource is also partitioned into one or more Partitions.
 * Each partition may have one or more copies called replicas.
 * Each replica can have a state associated with it.
 For example Master, Slave, Leader, Standby, Online, Offline etc